aliasad059/RedDebate/README.md

 * [ ] Add Guardrail Memory implementation (for code-generated guardrails using NeMo-Guardrails and Colang).
 * [ ] Add Continuous Memory (PEFT-based and unified memory).
-* [ ] Add more usage examples and API documentation.